giuliandrimba/spritefy/README.md

-# Spritefy-Build
+# Spritefy

-Spritefy-Build is a command line tool to generate images spritesheet and css3 animations.
+Spritefy is a command line tool to generate images spritesheet and css3 animations.

-Version 0.5.5
+Version 0.5.6

 ## Requirements